-6.2.4 System Information Processing
+6.2.3 System Information Processing

-6.2.4.1 A nodal MCC shall be capable of receiving, processing and transmitting System information.
-A nodal MCC shall follow the System information routing described in C/S A.001 (DDP).
+6.2.3.1 A nodal MCC shall be capable of receiving, processing and transmitting System information.
+A nodal MCC shall follow the System information routing described in document C/S A.001 (DDP).

-6.2.4.2 A nodal MCC shall validate System information (satellite ephemeris and SARP calibration data) received from other nodal MCCs and transmit the validated information to other nodal MCCs, to MCCs within its DDR, as specified in the document C/S A.001 (DDP).
+6.2.3.2 A nodal MCC shall validate System information (satellite ephemeris and calibration data) received from other nodal MCCs and transmit the validated information to other nodal MCCs and to MCCs within its DDR, as specified in the document C/S A.001 (DDP).
 System information is validated to ensure the accuracy of the alert data provided by the Cospas-Sarsat System to the SAR community.
-The criteria used to validate System information are provided in document C/S A.003 (System monitoring and reporting).
+The criteria used to validate System information are provided in the Annex "Performance Parameters for System Self-Monitoring" of document C/S A.003 (System Monitoring and Reporting).
 Suspected invalid information shall be reported to the MCC which generated the original System information.

-6.2.5 Narrative Information Processing
+6.2.4 Narrative Information Processing

-Nodal MCCs shall route SIT 915 and 925 messages in accordance with Figure III/A.8 based on the Destination MCC (Message Field 5, C/S A.002, Appendix B.1 to Annex B).
-When a SIT 915 or 925 message transits a nodal MCC, the nodal MCC shall set the Message Header (Message Fields 1, 2 and 3, C/S A.002, Appendix B.1 to Annex B) to reflect its transmission of the message to the Destination MCC.
+Nodal MCCs shall route SIT 915 and 925 messages in accordance with the requirements of the DDP (C/S A.001) and the annexes of document C/S A.002.
+When a SIT 915 or 925 message transits a nodal MCC, the nodal MCC shall set the Message Header (Message Fields 1, 2 and 3, as defined in the section "Cospas-Sarsat Message Text" and the associated annex of document C/S A.002) to reflect its transmission of the message to the Destination MCC.